Energiewende: Computer studies

 A number of computer studies confirm the feasibility of the German electricity system being 100% renewable in 2050.
-Some investigate the prospect of the entire energy system (all energy carriers) being fully renewable too.
+Some investigate the prospect of the entire energy system (all energy carriers) being fully renewable.

 2009 WWF study

-In 2009 WWF Germany published a quantitative study prepared by the Öko-Institut, Prognos, and Hans-Joachim Ziesing.
+In 2009 World Wide Fund for Nature (WWF) Germany published a study prepared by the Öko-Institut, Prognos, and Hans-Joachim Ziesing.

 The study presumes a 95% reduction in greenhouse gases by the year 2050 and covers all sectors.
 The study shows that the transformation from a high-carbon to a low-carbon economy is possible and affordable.
 It notes that by committing to this transformation path, Germany could become a model for other countries.

 2011 German Advisory Council on the Environment study

 A 2011 report from the German Advisory Council on the Environment (SRU) concludes that Germany can attain 100% renewable electricity generation by 2050.
 The German Aerospace Center (DLR) REMix high-resolution energy model was used for the analysis.
 A range of scenarios were investigated and a cost-competitive transition with good security of supply is possible.

 The authors presume that the transmission network will continue to be reinforced and that cooperation with Norway and Sweden would allow their hydro generation to be used for storage.
 The transition does not require Germany's nuclear phase-out (Atomausstieg) to be extended nor the construction of coal-fired plants with carbon capture and storage (CCS).
 Conventional generation assets need not be stranded and an orderly transition should prevail.
 Stringent energy efficiency and energy saving programs can bring down the future costs of electricity.